welshk91/FinanceApp/README.md

 Known Issues
 --------------------------------------
 * Options does not have the navigationDrawer yet
-* Have a minor window leak in Options from delete dialog not being dismissed on rotation change (possibly tell options not to recreate after orientation change)
+* Have a minor window leak in Options from delete dialog not being dismissed on rotation change (change to dialog fragment)

 Things To Do
 --------------------------------------
 * Add sorting options (ORDER BY parameter in the database get methods)
-* Replace SlidingMenu third party library with NavigationDrawer in Google Support Library
-* Make dialogs not close on rotation change (converting to dialogfragments recommended)
-* Improve First-Time Run (use third party library to draw attention to objects, add default categories, wizard in the beginning for database syncing, ...)
 * Add custom search suggestions
 * PDF Reports
+* Improve First-Time Run (use third party library to draw attention to objects, add default categories, wizard in the beginning for database syncing, ...)
 * Export/Import oxf (Make sure to support required fields)
 * Password/Pattern, warning of liability.
 Add encryption and email for recovery?
 * Dropbox support -> archieve support (Keep Balance)
 * CardsUI to display important information on homesceen
 * Improve look (icons, default colors, slide menu, big notifications)
 * Add preference options for Categories/Scheduling
-* Update third-party libraries and support library
 * Encrypt entire database (SQLCipher)